james-livefront/fuGPT/README.md

 # fuGPT: AI-Powered Code Analysis Tool

-A powerful tool for automated code analysis using Retrieval-Augmented Generation (RAG) with LLMs to provide insightful feedback on codebases.
+A tool for automated code analysis using Retrieval-Augmented Generation (RAG) with LLMs to provide feedback on codebases.

 ## Features